dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.19 - Lines Sphere Circles](/2022/06/03/threejs-examples-lines-sphere-circles/)

 I wanted a module that will return a group where each child is an instance of a three line that is one of many circles that compose a sphere like shape.
-I can then work out a number of ways to create animations from there with addtional code.
+I can then work out a number of ways to create animations from there with additional code.

 ### [ 2.20 - Vector3 apply Euler and lookAt](/2022/05/06/threejs-examples-lookat-with-apply-euler/)